nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/MA_WIREFRAMES.md

-# Planning Before Coding: Wireframes
+# 3. Wireframes for User Interfaces

 Planning before you code leads to success.